AS Atmospheric Sciences

-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Yugen Li for the poster/PICO entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Award is awarded to Yugen Li for the poster/PICO entitled:

 Quantifying the relationship between visibility degradation and PM2.5 constituents at a suburban site in Hong Kong: Differentiating contributions from hydrophilic and hydrophobic organic compounds (Li, Y.; Huang, H. X. H.; Griffith, S. M.; Wu, C.; Lau, A. K. H.; Yu, J. Z.)